learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

 standardized in the 2000s.
 Guess what it's called? [`mapReduce`][mapreduce] &mdash; and you should know why.
-It was pioneered and advanced as part of the secret sauce that made a small little company from Mountain View, California called Google become the giant it is today.
+It was pioneered and advanced as part of the secret sauce that made a small little company from Mountain View, California called Google to become the giant it is today.
 Today you can use it under the name of [Apache Hadoop][Hadoop]

 The "Go" programming language, argued by some to be the next Java as of 2019,